Replaces elements on the current page with matching elements from a server response or HTML string.

 Unpoly looks for the selector .two

-in the response and implants it into
+in the response and places it

 the current page.
 The current page now looks like this: